Frequently Asked Questions (FAQ)

 My K-1 or immigrant visa expired before I was able to travel to the United States because of COVID-19 border closures.
 Can my visa be reissued?
 Do I need to pay my visa and medical fees again?

-If your immigrant visa was issued before April 23, 2020, you were unable to travel to the United States during your visa validity period due to the global pandemic, and your visa has now expired, you may qualify to have your visa reissued.
 Please send KyivIV@state.gov a copy of your visa, a copy of your passport biographic information, and inform us of when you plan to travel to the United States.
 We will evaluate each case individually to determine if you qualify to have your visa reissued.
 If you qualify to have your visa reissued, we will provide you with next steps for scheduling an appointment to pay the visa processing fee and give guidance on the need for a new medical exam or other documents.
 Please note that if you qualify to have your visa reissued, we cannot guarantee your visa will be reissued within a certain time frame or by a certain date.

 I received an immigrant visa before the COVID-19 border closures, and I paid the USCIS fee online.
 My visa expired and I received a new, reissued visa from the Embassy.
 Do I need to pay the USCIS fee again?